Giftbit/lightrail-cloudformation-infrastructure/res/node-ssh/README.md

-This directory contains the Dockerfile for Docker container that we use in CodeBuild.
+This directory contains the Dockerfile for the node-ssh Docker image.
+This image is used in many CodeBuild setups.
+When changed it must be deployed to every AWS account with CI.

 ## Build the Docker image